Top

 What Do I Need to Prove?

-For a malpractice case to be successful, there must usually be proof that the patient was harmed due to the negligence of a healthcare provider.
+For a malpractice claim to be successful, there must usually be proof that the patient was harmed due to the negligence of a healthcare provider.
 This means demonstrating that the provider's actions fell below the acceptable standard of care and caused injury or harm to the patient.

 More specifically, these three elements must be proven in a medical malpractice case: